Architectural heritage: Human and natural threats to architectural heritage sites

 Architectural heritage sites can be threatened by a number of human and natural threats, such as armed conflicts, lack of preservation or conservation measures, demolition or excessive modification, exposure to environmental elements, and natural disasters such as hurricanes, typhoons, tornadoes, floods, earthquakes, and excessive winds.
-Additionally, excessive tourism can also pose a threat to the integrity of the historic sites if poorly managed or insufficient preventative conservation measures are in place.
+Additionally, excessive tourism can also pose a threat to the integrity of the historic sites if poorly managed or insufficient preventive conservation measures are in place.